vikasvmads/CodeBaseX/README.md

 ## Getting Started 🚀

 1.Clone this repository.
 2.Navigate to the project directory and run npm install to install dependencies.
-3. Start the development server by executing npm run dev.
+3.Start the development server by executing npm run dev.

 # In watch mode